 There are some things you should know about Free Dining that these less responsible sites won’t tell you:

 1 Free dining has quite a few restrictions

-The resort you wanted may not be available, or you have to upgrade to a better room category or add water park options to your tickets.
-Availability for the promos are generally limited and in the last year it looks like Disney is restricting them further to move people away from expecting free dining.
+The resort you wanted may not be available, or you have to upgrade to a better room category or add the hopper option to your tickets.
+Availability for the promos are generally very limited and in the last year it looks like Disney is restricting them further to move people away from expecting free dining.

 2 Not all restrictions are created equal

 Did you know that some Disney promos are targeted to particular visitors?
 That’s right – the UK visitors usually get a slightly better promo with much more advanced notice, I assume because they have to travel farther.
 Canadians also get longer booking windows sometimes, even after the offer has expired for US residents.